openebs-archive/openebs-docs/docs/setupstoragepools.md

 ## Configuring a Storage Pool on OpenEBS using Jiva

 Using Jiva, you can create storage pool on hosted path or an external disk.
-You can add single external disk such as GPD,local disk,etc to your Nodes as mentioned in the above [section](/docs/next/setupstoragepools.html#creating-and-attaching-a-disk-on-gke-node).
+You can add single external disk such as GPD,local disk,etc. to your Nodes as mentioned in the above [section](/docs/next/setupstoragepools.html#creating-and-attaching-a-disk-on-gke-node).
 To utilize an external disk, you must create a storage pool on the node where you have attached the disk.
 Use the following command to login to the node from master.
-Replace `< Node Name>` with your actual node nmae and `< Zone Of Your Node >` with the actual zone.
+Replace `<Node Name>` with your actual node name and `<Zone Of Your Node>` with the actual zone.

 ```
-gcloud compute ssh < Node Name > --zone=< Zone Of Your Node >
+gcloud compute ssh <Node Name> --zone=<Zone Of Your Node>
 ```

 To create a storage pool you must first mount the external disk to all required nodes in the cluster.